April 2008 to November 2014

 Catchment Action NSW funding allocation to LLS in 2014-15 and 2015-16

-Through a ministerial request, the Minister for Primary Industries asked the Commission to recommend a funding profile for allocating Catchment Action NSW funds between Local Land Services in 2014-15 and 2015-16.
+Through a ministerial request, the Minister for Primary Industries asked us to recommend a funding profile for allocating Catchment Action NSW funds between Local Land Services in 2014-15 and 2015-16.

-In September 2013, the Commission provided its final report recommending a funding profile.
+In September 2013, we provided a final report recommending a funding profile.
 This profile was generated by inputting scores for the priorities and performance assessments into the multi-criteria analysis model that reflects the criteria and weightings within the assessment frameworks.
-The Commission also noted that a key risk within the funding allocation process is funding continuity from year to year.
+We also noted that a key risk within the funding allocation process is funding continuity from year to year.
 Changes to regional project funding may undermine project outcomes and community engagement.

 - Final report (September 2013)